9 min read

 Despite the support Carer’s Allowance provides, many carers face significant challenges:

-• The weekly amount of Carer’s Allowance is often insufficient to cover living costs, leading many carers into financial hardship.
+Firstly, the weekly amount of Carer’s Allowance is often too low to cover basic living costs.
+As a result, many carers experience ongoing financial hardship.

 If you’re eligible for Carer’s Allowance, make sure you’re also claiming any additional benefits or premium entitlements you may qualify for, such as the Carer Premium, Carer Addition, or Carer Element in Universal Credit.
 These extra amounts can boost your income without affecting your Carer’s Allowance.